-- Compost diapers at home: Some diapers are made with materials that can be composted at home, though these are harder to come by.
-They include gdiapers, Broody Chick, and Nature Babycare and can be put into your backyard compost bin along with your food scraps.
+- Compost disposables at home: Some disposables are made with biodegradable materials that can be composted at home, though these are harder to come by.
+They include gdiapers and Eco by Naty.
+These can be put into your backyard compost bin along with your food scraps.
 Just be sure to first flush the poop and then use the finished compost for non-food gardens.
-Learn more about composting this type of waste a Humanure - you may just learn how to compost feminine hygiene and incontinence products as well.
+Learn more about composting this type of waste from the Humanure Handbook – you may just learn how to compost feminine hygiene and incontinence products as well.

-- Diaper recycling services: There are a few companies, like Knowaste, that are pushing to offer a fee-based diaper recycling service.
-Though this type of diaper recycling isn’t yet mainstream, several communities, including Santa Clarita, CA, Birmingham, England, and Nanaimo, BC have implemented trials to experiment with diaper recycling as a service.
+- Diaper recycling services: There are a few companies that are pushing to offer a fee-based diaper recycling service.
+Though this type of diaper recycling isn’t yet mainstream, several communities, including Santa Clarita, CA, Birmingham, England, and Nanaimo, BC, have implemented trials to experiment with diaper recycling as a service.

 - Diaper composting services: Likewise, there are new companies popping up to provide diaper composting services, including drop-off and pick-up of compostable diapers.